telerik/ajax-docs/controls/editor/changes-and-backwards-compatibility/migration-from-radeditor-classic-to-radeditor-for-asp.net-ajax.md

 1. To add RadEditor for ASP.NET AJAX to an existing ASP.NET web application you need to follow these steps:

-	1. Make sure you have installed ASP.NET AJAX.
-Info can be found at [http://ajax.asp.net/docs/InstallingASPNETAJAX.aspx](http://ajax.asp.net/docs/InstallingASPNETAJAX.aspx)
+	1. Make sure you have installed ASP.NET AJAX, which is built-in part of the .NET 4.x+ installations.

 	1. If your web application is not using ASP.NET AJAX you need to configure it to do so.
 Detailed instructions can be found at [http://ajax.asp.net/docs/ConfiguringASPNETAJAX.aspx](http://ajax.asp.net/docs/ConfiguringASPNETAJAX.aspx) (check the topic called Adding ASP.NET AJAX Configuration Elements to an Existing Web Site)